Explanatory machine learning for sequential human teaching: Introduction

-The present paper aims to study the effects on human learning of the order of concepts in a teaching curriculum - an essential topic of machine learning and human problem solving that is lacking from existing studies of comprehensibility in machine learning.
-Based on established results and teaching procedures in \cite{US2018,lun2021}, we extend the frameworks of comprehensibility and explanatory effects to account for the impacts of sequential teaching on comprehension.
+Based on established results and teaching procedures in \cite{lun2021,US2018}, in this work, we extend the frameworks of comprehensibility and explanatory effects to account for the impacts of sequential teaching on comprehension.
 We refer to the cognitive window framework which attributes the explanatory effects to 1) the descriptive complexity of machine-learned rules and 2) the cost of knowledge application with respect to an execution stack.
 A human trial of sequential teaching was conducted to examine the effects of concept ordering in curricula and explanations in the context of learning an efficient sorting strategy.
 We hypothesise the improvement of human comprehension from sequential teaching as the result of the reduction in the size of the hypothesis space associated with the target concept definition.
 Our proposed framework is consistent with empirical evidence collected from the human trial involving participants with no background in programming.

-We summarise the paper's contributions as follows: \begin{itemize} \item We define a measure to evaluate beneficial/harmful explanatory effects of a sequential teaching curriculum on human comprehension. \item We hypothesise the improvement of human comprehension from sequential teaching curricula based on the Blumer bound \cite{blumer_bound}. \item We demonstrate based on an analysis of empirical results that a sequential teaching curriculum with increasing concept complexity has a beneficial effect on human comprehension. \item We show results that indicate the re-discovery of divide-and-conquer algorithms from novices after learning from concepts with increasing complexity. \item We provide evidence of the optimisation of problem-solving strategy as a result of studying explanations generated from machine-learned logic rules. \end{itemize}
+We summarise the paper's contributions as follows: \begin{itemize} \item We define a measure to evaluate beneficial/harmful explanatory effects of a sequential teaching curriculum on human comprehension. \item We hypothesise the improvement of human comprehension from sequential teaching curricula based on the Blumer bound \cite{blumer_bound}. \item We demonstrate based on an analysis of empirical results that a sequential teaching curriculum with increasing concept complexity has a beneficial effect on human comprehension. \item We show results that indicate the re-discovery of divide-and-conquer algorithms after human novices learn from concepts with increasing complexity. \item We provide evidence of the optimisation of problem-solving strategy as a result of additionally studying explanations generated from machine-learned logic rules. \end{itemize}

 This paper is organised as follows.
 In Section \ref{sec:related}, we review the literature relevant to the paper.
 In Section \ref{sec:framework}, we present our theoretical framework of sequential teaching curricula.
 In Section \ref{sec:exp_framework}, we describe our empirical approach including the experimental hypotheses.
 In Section \ref{sec:experiments}, we show the results of our main Amazon Mechanical Turk experiment that involved teaching human participants to sort based on the training of merging two ordered sequences.
 In Section \ref{sec:discussion}, we provide a detailed discussion of our findings on the effects of curriculum order and explanations on human comprehension.
 In Section \ref{sec:conclusion}, we provide a review of our work and comment on our contributions.
 We additionally discuss future extensions to the demonstrated results, behavioural cloning and human knowledge re-discovery.